-Data is usually compressed after an interval of time has elapsed, and not immediately.
+Data is usually compressed after an interval of time, and not immediately.
 In the "Enabling compression" procedure, we used a seven day compression interval.
 Choosing a good compression interval can make your queries more efficient, and also allow you to handle data that is out of order.

 From our research and experience we know that when data is newly ingested, the queries are more likely to be shallow in time, and wide in columns.
 Generally, they are debugging queries, or queries that cover the whole system, rather than specific, analytic queries.
 An example of the kind of query more likely for new data is "show me the current CPU usage, disk usage, energy consumption, and I/O for a particular server".
 When this is the case, the uncompressed data has better query performance, so the native PostgreSQL row-based format is the best option.

 However, as your data ages, your queries are likely to change.
 They become more analytical, and involve fewer columns.
 An example of the kind of query run on older data is "calculate the average disk usage over the last month."
 This type of query runs much faster on compressed, columnar data.